 Every coin has two sides and it’s no different with board games.
-This article will explain the factors why are board games bad, and what to do to negate that and get maximum enjoyment out of them.
+This article will explain the factors why board games are bad, and what to do to negate that and get maximum enjoyment out of them.

 Why are board games bad?